pingcap/docs-cn/system-variables.md

 - Persists to cluster: Yes
 - Default value: `OFF`
 - This variable is used to control whether to enable the [TiDB backend task distributed execution framework](/tidb-distributed-execution-framework.md).
 After the framework is enabled, backend tasks such as DDL and import will be distributedly executed and completed by multiple TiDB nodes in the cluster.
-- In TiDB v7.1.0, the framework supports distributedly executing only the `ADD INDEX` statement for partitioned tables.
+- Starting from TiDB v7.1.0, the framework supports distributedly executing the [`ADD INDEX`](/sql-statements/sql-statement-add-index.md) statement for partitioned tables.
+- Starting from TiDB v7.2.0, the framework supports distributedly executing the [`IMPORT INTO`](https://docs.pingcap.com/tidb/v7.2/sql-statement-import-into) statement for import jobs of TiDB Self-Hosted.
+For TiDB Cloud, the `IMPORT INTO` statement is not applicable.
 - This variable is renamed from `tidb_ddl_distribute_reorg`.

 ### tidb_ddl_error_count_limit